sysdiglabs/sysdig-operator/README.md

     accessKey: XXX
 ```

-Please, notice that `sysdig.accessKey` is mandatory.
-Once you have provided the
+Please, notice that `sysdig.accessKey` is **mandatory**.
+Once you have provided
-accessKey, you can apply this file with `kubectl apply -f`
+the accessKey, you can apply this file with `kubectl apply -f`

 And then you can see you pods with the Sysdig Agent deployed: